metent/tack/README.md

 ## Build Instructions:

-To build the project, ensure that flutter (beta channel) is installed in the system and is in `PATH`.
+To build the project, ensure that flutter is installed in the system and is in `PATH`.
 Then run the following commands.

 ```
 git clone -b rough https://github.com/metent/tack